-March Weather in Toronto
+Toronto Weather in March

 March weather in Toronto is generally warming up, but still unpredictable.
 Will it be t-shirt weather with early spring blossoms or a late-season snow storm?
 In March, you often don’t really know what you’re going to get so you'll need to pack accordingly.

 - March average high: 3ºC / 37ºF